aw578/LSTMdecomp/README.md

 After loading the model, we obtain the weights, then split them into input, output, cell, and forget gate weights.
 From there, we re-implemented the LSTM forward pass algorithm, adding the split weights and decomposition where necessary.
 We then added the inside and outside states and verified that the sum matched the normal forward pass states as a sanity check.
 Beyond that, we compared the results in the paper listed above to the ones we generated as our evaluation metric.

 ### Dataset Generation
-Unfortunately, the authors did not publish the datasets they used in the paper, but we tried to recreate them based on what their descriptions.
-They used the WinoBias corpus as their dataset for stereotypical referents, but for the unambiguous referent dataset they only mention using the same template.
-We used ChatGPT to generate a list of sentences for each category using the WinoBias template, but since we don't have access to more information we're not sure whether our dataset matches the original.
+Unfortunately, the authors did not publish the datasets they used in the paper, but we tried to recreate them based on the descriptions they gave.
+They state that they used the WinoBias corpus as their dataset for stereotypical referents, but for the unambiguous referent dataset they only mention using a similar template.
+We used ChatGPT to generate a list of sentences for each category using the WinoBias template, but we don't have access to more information so we cannot confirm how similar our dataset is to the original.
 We're also unsure how the authors obtained their datasets for MM / FF pairs, as the WinoBias dataset only had MF and FM pairs and they did not elaborate further.

 **![](https://lh7-us.googleusercontent.com/0gCADSM-Pa7dAbmUnxm-VS7qL7nrRy_aQFKx80-o7iJ8qxYsR81lZhtXbvQxjSO6RNZ_jd7ZMpjjVd7o609iJmJnuJKZxeGyXJ5OApjlS8dpUGWHKGJ4gZq0x6XWGtNsSVDQxgAef3fNdqgdvb_HMyRvSg=s2048)**
 *Sample sentences from the FM unambiguous dataset.*